The Noble Qur’an : Surah and Ayah

 The simple answer is: There was no oil yet 🙂 There was nothing in the desert, so there was no point of exhausting their manpower for this.
 Furthermore, if one of them decided to take over the land, then the other neighboring kingdoms would get agitated and start a war.
 So the Arabs were left alone.

 Thus the only people the Arabs spoke to was with each other, with their own people.
 Some Arabs did some trade, but for the most part, not a lot of people from the outside came.
-Since there was less outside influence, it became an isolated culture and Arabic became more, and more, and more refined to the point that it became so advanced [just like how we would have some secret codes between close friends that we understand but others don’t :)].
+Since there were less outside influences, they became an isolated culture and Arabic became more, and more, and more refined to the point that it became so advanced [just like how we would have some secret codes between close friends that we understand but others don’t :)].
 So the Arabs became very proud of their language and really, really took care of it.

 Fast-forward: When Allah s.w.t. gave Islam victory, many non-Arabs from different parts of the world entered into the Deen.
-So there was a huge population of new Muslims who began studying Arabic.
-But as students of any language, one can guess how bad the spoken language is… And furthermore, because they are Muslims, they wanted to make Umrah and Hajj, visit Madinah and other Arab lands to learn.
+So there were millions of foreigners and huge population of new Muslims that came to the Arab land, injecting their own sets of language and culture there.

-And thus millions of foreigners came and the local Arabic language gets worse and worse.
-This happens even in our own times in all countries and we know the decline in language due to outside influence happens in a very short time.
+So the Ancient Arabic language gets worse and worse.
+This happens even in our own times in all countries, where we can see with our own eyes that the decline in language due to outside influence can happen in a very short time.
 Even the Sahabah noticed this problem.
 So there were 3 movements that were put into motion: Movement to protect the Quran, movement to protect the Hadith, and movement to protect the Arabic language.